ikmb/exome-seq/README.md

 ## Valid assemblies

-The pipeline currently (officially) supports to genome assemblies - the "full" hg19 assembly from the GATK resource bundle and a stripped-down version that removes any ALT contigs (hg19_clinical).
+The pipeline currently (officially) supports two genome assemblies - the "full" hg19 assembly from the GATK resource bundle and a stripped-down version that removes any ALT contigs (hg19_clinical).
 To choose an assembly, use:

 `-assembly hg19`